 This basic parameter shall ensure that information on the carriage and assistance of PRMs shall be available to the passenger.
 If the railway undertaking uses IT communication for the purposes of sending an availability/reservation request for PRM assistance, the system to which it is addressed shall at least be able to handle messages according to the protocol specified in the technical document B.10 (see Annex III).
 In addition, the system shall issue a confirmation number for the assistance reservation – this is essential in order to provide the customer/passenger with the guarantee and confidence that the assistance will be provided and to establish accountability and responsibility for the provision of assistance.
 Those messages contain all the information needed in order for the railway undertaking, ticket vendor and/or station manager to issue to the PRM a confirmation number (for each departure and arrival of each journey) to reserve assistance.

 The provisions of this basic parameter shall apply as follows: the handling of information concerning the carriage of PRM shall be applied in respect of the passenger services of the railway undertaking.
-The provisions of this basic parameter regarding electronic request/confirmation shall be applied if there is an agreement between the requesting and the addressed parties.

 This basic parameter shall entail the following processes: